ufo5260987423/scheme-langserver/doc/analysis/identifier.md

 ## How dose scheme-langserver catch identifier bindings?

 Procedures and variable bindings are the fundamental building blocks of Scheme programs.
 In fact, most part of functionalities including auto-completion, goto definition, document symbol etc., all dependent on them.
 In this document, I'll describe what scheme-langserver do in analysis/identifier/rules directory.
 Following forms are from [the summary from csug 9.5](https://cisco.github.io/ChezScheme/csug9.5/summary.html#./summary:h0).
-These form should be catched by define-record-type.sls, lambda.sls, let.sls and so one.
+These form should be caught by define-record-type.sls, lambda.sls, let.sls and so one.

 ### Identifier binding forms in r6rs standard
 In practice, these forms would produce [identifier-reference](../../analysis/identifier/reference.sls) and attach them to [index-nodes](../../virtual-file-system/index-node.sls).
 Specifically, one form would produce one unique identifier and attach it to `index-node-export-to-other-node`, `index-node-import-in-this-node`, and `index-node-excluded-references`.